Welcome to JUMP Shiny

 Choose your experiment type as either

-.Input the number of samples in a batch.
+[Label-free]or[TMT-labeling].Input the number of samples in a batch.
 For

-, there is no limitation for the batch size.Input the number of IR (Internal Reference) samples used in a batch.
+[TMT-labeling]experiment, this could be 10, 11, 16, and 18.
+A WARNING will be shown if the number is greater than 18.
+For[Label-free], there is no limitation for the batch size.Input the number of IR (Internal Reference) samples used in a batch.
 This typically would be 0, 1 or 2.

 The

-is the number of times that the block randomization program will be run to find the best result.
+[Optimization level]is the number of times that the block randomization program will be run to find the best result.
 You can leave it as the default value.Note that when the number of factors is greater than two, achieving an equal distribution for the third and subsequent factors across batches cannot be guaranteed.
 In such cases, prioritizing factors becomes essential, and the most important factor should be placed as the first two factors to be considered.

 -